Hot Moves Blu-ray Movie

 Hot Moves Blu-ray Movie, Overall Score and Recommendation 3.5 of 5

-I had no plans to write a review of Hot Moves and my decision to do one was actually inspired by my recent experience with Blockers, which is hands-down not just the worst comedy, but the worst film that I have seen this year.
+I had no plans to write a review of Hot Moves and my decision to do one was inspired by my recent experience with Blockers, which is hands-down not just the worst comedy, but the worst film that I have seen this year.
 (Actually, I did not even finish it, it was that bad).
-It seems like now that political correctness has just about made it impossible for writers to deliver quality scripts without deeply offending someone and comedians actually do their job and be entertaining, Hollywood is simply doubling-down on straightforward vulgarity and working hard to legitimize it as the new 'funny'.
+It seems like now that political correctness has just about made it impossible for writers to deliver quality scripts without deeply offending someone and comedians do their job and be entertaining, Hollywood is simply doubling-down on straightforward vulgarity and working hard to legitimize it as the new 'funny'.
 It is an absolutely awful trend.
-I actually recognized its emergence quite some time ago and simply tuned out, so Blockers was just another confirmation that things were as bad as I thought.
-Hot Moves is a very low-budget teen comedy from the '80s that does not belong in the same category as Bachelor Party, Weird Science, or even Zapped!, but it is a vastly superior alternative to Blockers.
+I recognized its emergence quite some time ago and simply tuned out, so Blockers was just another confirmation that things were as bad as I thought.
+Hot Moves is a very low-budget teen comedy from the '80s that does not belong in the same category with Bachelor Party, Weird Science, or even Zapped!, but it is a vastly superior alternative to Blockers.
 Take my words for granted, even if you don't find the entire range of experiences that its horny characters have outrageously funny, you will enjoy the atmosphere and be able to relax.
 So if you have a soft spot for these types of films and are looking to add more variety to your collection, pick up a copy of Hot Moves while you still can.
 Code Red's recent Blu-ray release of the film is sourced from a nice remaster and has some pretty good archival bonus features as well.
 RECOMMENDED.